 When in doubt, puff it out.
 That's my motto for frizzy or extremely curly hair, having a daughter with extremely frizzy hair myself, I find a nice twist out to be a top style choice, after the coveted fro of course.
 Braid or twist your hair, and take it down.
 You can use a wand curler, perm or flexy rods to achieve a variety of curls.

 However, you do it get those strands nice and curled.
 Then, prepare yourself and comb them out!
 Fluff your hair to its potential.
-Embrace your added volume and your hair’s tendency not to conform.
-Your frizz will blend in and add extra flair to your style.
+Embrace your added volume and your hair's tendency not to conform.
+Your frizz will blend in and add an extra flair to your style.

 3. Wavy Hair